 - Indigenous Business Education Partners (IBEP) provides academic and financial support to Indigenous students pursuing a Bachelor of Commerce degree at the I.H.
 Asper School of Business.
-IBEP graduates hold key positions at major corporations and nonprofit organizations, and have started their own businesses across Manitoba, Canada, and the world. - The Engineering Access Program is the country's most successful program of its kind, having graduated more than 100 Indigenous engineers.
+Since 1995, over 100 students have received their degree.
+IBEP graduates hold key positions at major corporations and non-profit organizations, and have started their own businesses across Manitoba, Canada, and the world. - The Engineering Access Program is the country's most successful program of its kind, having graduated more than 100 Indigenous engineers.